This course runs every other year. Its next run will be in January 2025.

 What you’ll study

-You’ll focus mainly on Scottish painting across the 150-year period following the 1707 Union.
-You’ll examine the construction and representation of Scottish identity within the broader political entity of the United Kingdom.
+In this course, you’ll focus mainly on Scottish painting across the 150-year period following the 1707 Union.

 You’ll cover topics including: